Happy Spring! The warm weather has made me want a garden more than usual....my lack-thereof won't stop me though.

 1 1/2 tsp. freshly ground black pepper

-, puree cashews and 1 cup water in food
+To make sauce, puree cashews and 1 cup water in food

 processor until smooth.
 Simmer Chardonnay in a small saucepan over medium heat for about 10 minutes, or until only 1/3 cup of liquid remains in the pan (the water will evaporate).
 Stir in the cashew puree, nutritional yeast, lemon juice, and ground pepper.